tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 - By deferring to library implementations for peer management and networking, Tendermint loses some flexibility for innovating at the peer and networking level.

--
+However, Tendermint should be innovating primarily at the consensus layer, and libp2p does not preclude optimization or development in the peer layer.

 ### Neutral

--
+- N/A

 ## References